-On 25 December 1892, he married Christina MacLaren, daughter of Rev. Peter MacLaren of Lanark, Ontario.
-They had two daughters: Grace Isabell and Jean McKever.
-He was a member of the Winnipeg School Board, Winnipeg Board of Trade (President, 1928-1931), Canadian Credit Men’s Association, Winnipeg Importers’ Association, Canadian Club of Winnipeg, Winnipeg Rotary Club, Carleton Club, Elmhurst Golf Club, and the Masons.
+On 25 December 1892, he married Christina MacLaren (?-?, daughter of Rev. Peter MacLaren of Lanark, Ontario) and they had two daughters: Grace Isabell Cameron and Jean McKever Cameron.
+He was a member of the Winnipeg School Board, Winnipeg Board of Trade (President, 1928-1931), Canadian Credit Men’s Association, Winnipeg Importers’ Association, Canadian Club of Winnipeg, Winnipeg Rotary Club, Carleton Club, Elmhurst Golf and Country Club, and Masons.
 He was elected to the Manitoba Legislature at the 1920 general election and served a single term before being defeated in the 1922, 1927, and 1932 general elections.

 He died at Toronto, Ontario on 8 October 1948.

 “Duncan Cameron, former M.L.A., dies in Toronto,” Winnipeg Free Press, 9 October 1948.